hexbus/ppebcr-docs/README.md

 ---

-The PPEB project is from JasonACT, who developed the orignal hardware and software.
+The PPEB project is from JasonACT, who developed the original hardware and software.

 This documentation started with a AI scrape from the original AtariAge thread, firmware releases, hardware designs, and builder discussions.